Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Methods

 The local geometry around each point is characterised by the empirical covariance matrix

-This covariance matrix encodes both the direction and magnitude of local variation, effectively capturing how the trajectory is oriented and stretched in phase space.
+This covariance matrix encodes both the direction and magnitude of local variation, effectively capturing how the trajectory is oriented and stretched in state-space.
 The eigenvectors of \( \Sigma_i \) indicate the dominant flow directions, while the eigenvalues reflect how rapidly the signal varies along each direction.